LeelaChessZero/lc0/README.md

 #### Note on installing CUDA on Ubuntu

 NVIDIA provides .deb packages.
-CUDA will be installed in `/usr/local/cuda-10.0` and requires 3GB of diskspace.
+CUDA will be installed in `/usr/local/cuda-10.0` and requires 3GB of disk space.
 If your `/usr/local` partition doesn't have that much space left you can create a symbolic link before doing the install; for example: `sudo ln -s /opt/cuda-10.0 /usr/local/cuda-10.0`